-- Then with your crochet, loop the locs through the base of your braided natural hair and close the hook.
-Ensure that your natural hair is not braided too tight so that installing your Goddess locs wouldn't be painful.
+- Using your crochet hook, loop the locs through the base of your braided natural hair and close the hook.

 Step 3: Create a knot

-- Pull the locs upwards so it creates a small knot at the roots, then wrap it around the base of your braid.
-This would make the root of your hair look firm and natural.
+- Pull the locs upwards to create a small knot at the roots, then wrap it around the base of your braid.
+This will make the root of your hair look firm and natural.

-- Now, attach some strands of spring twists through the crochet at the small knot at the roots and then begin to wrap.
+- Next, attach some strands of spring twists through the crochet at the small knot at the roots and then begin to wrap.

 Step 4: Begin to wrap

-- With one hand holding your braided natural hair and the goddess locs, use the other hand to wrap around with the spring twist.
+- Hold your braided natural hair and goddess locs with one hand, and use the other hand to wrap the spring twists around them.

-- Once you are done wrapping your locs with the spring twists, ensure you knot it at the ends before moving to another section of hair.
+- Once you have finished wrapping your locs with the spring twists, make sure to knot them at the ends before moving on to another section of hair.

 Step 5: Apply styling mousse

-- After you must have wrapped every section of your hair with the locs and spring twists, apply some styling mousse to your roots and the rest of your Goddess locs to seal it in and give it some definition.
+- Once you've wrapped each section of your hair with the locs and spring twists, apply some styling mousse to your roots and the rest of your Goddess locs.
+This will seal it in and give it some definition.

-- And if you feel like the ends of your Goddess locs are too curly, you can fold the ends in two, and dip it in hot water for few seconds to loosen up the curls.
+- If you find that the ends of your Goddess locs are too curly, you can fold them in two and dip them in hot water for a few seconds to loosen up the curls.

-- Your look is ready!
-The end result should look like this.
+- Your look is now complete!
+The end result should resemble this.

-For your next salon visit, here are 10 styling ideas for the Goddess locs you can pick from.
+For your next salon visit, here are 10 styling ideas for your Goddess locs to choose from.